davidjbradshaw/iframe-resizer/docs/troubleshooting.md

 ### Width not resizing

-By default only changes in height are detected, if you want to calculate the width you need to set the `sizeWidth` opion to true and the `sizeHeight` option to false.
+By default only changes in height are detected, if you want to calculate the width you need to set the `sizeWidth` option to true and the `sizeHeight` option to false.

 ### Frame has not responded within 5 seconds